califyn/time-cord/README.md

 # Quantify & take control of time spent on Discord
 ## About timecord

-timecord is a library-in-development that seeks to:
+time-cord is a library that:
-- Track time spent on Discord
+- Tracks time spent on Discord
-- Track time spent on specific servers & channels
+- Tracks time spent on specific servers & channels
-- Close Discord after too much time is spent ...without violating Discord ToS!

-The library is in early development.
-Completed features include:
-- Functions to determine _current_ server/channel name.
+Currently only Mac OS is supported.

 #### Areas for improvement:
 - Support for non-Mac OS devices